azsk/DevOpsKit/Contributing.md

         "Automated" : "Yes",	// Possible values are: Yes, No
         "Tags": ["SDL"],		// Tags related to control
         "Enabled": true,
-        "Recommendation": "<Recommendation To Fix Control>", // Steps to fix control using PowerShell Script or Portal Options or other manual steps
+        "Recommendation": "<Recommendation To Fix Control>", // Steps to fix control using PowerShell Script or Azure Portal Options or other manual steps
         "MethodName": "<ControlMethodName>"		 // Name of method which will be called to evaluate control
       },
     ]